Model car: Collectible manufacturers and locations

-Since 2000, more than fifty different diecast, resin and white metal manufacturers in England, France, Italy, the Ukraine and Russia have exploded onto the adult collector market.
-These include Spark, Bizarre, FDS, YOW Modellini (from Japan) and many others.
+Since 2000, more than fifty different diecast, resin and white metal manufacturers in England, France, Italy, Ukraine and Russia have exploded onto the adult collector market.
+These include Spark which focus on motorsport such as 24h Le Mans and F1, Bizarre is the brand dedicated to the unusual and extraordinary in the car world, FDS, YOW Modellini (from Japan) and many others.
 Since 2000, companies like Altaya, Ixo, and Model Car World (for example, with its White Box line) have been started in Europe – with production increasingly seen in China.
 Many of these producers have focused on global auto marques producing vehicles that were produced in Russia or Brazil.
 Some of these companies only produce kits – others produce kits and build them up to order.
 Still others are professional kit builders, who do not produce the kits themselves.

 Promotional models

 Promotional models are sometimes used when the real auto manufacturers contract with model or toy companies to make copies of their real vehicles.
 Some of the earliest promotional models were from the early 1930s, when TootsieToy introduced a line of 1932 Grahams and later, the 1935 LaSalle.
 These were both diecast and made available in boxes with the brand name displayed with appropriate logos and colors (Seeley, No Date).
 National Products made models of about 1/28th scale starting in 1934.
 Later manufacturers like Winross, Lesney Matchbox, Lledo, AHL, and White Rose used their toy vehicles to advertise logos on their flanks promoting various companies.

 In the U.S., Banthrico started producing diecast promotional model car banks in the late 1940s for the banking industry.
 These coin-banks were available as gifts to customers who opened a new account and had a slot in the bottom to put their spare change.
 Usually the bank's name and address was painted on the roof of the car.
 Banthrico models were also painted in authentic Big Three colors and used as "paint chips" so dealers could gauge the upcoming colors on real models.
 These primitive promotionals included Buicks, Cadillacs, Lincolns, Packards, DeSotos, Chryslers, Dodges, Ramblers and the more common Chevrolets and Fords.

 In the United States, the word 'promo' is usually associated with 1:25 scale plastic, pre-assembled models.
 In Europe, promotionals were made in smaller vehicle sizes in diecast zamac in 1:32, 1:43, or 1:50 scales.
 In the case of Chrysler's later Turbine Car, where 50 real cars were put into consumer use, the model by Jo-Han was widely distributed as a good will gesture by Chrysler, though the Turbine was never actually marketed.

+In Japan, promotional models from the late 1950s until the 1970s were typically cast in pot metal and given a chrome or gold finish; they typically doubled as cigarette holders and ash trays.